phimage/embedder/README.md

 This is just used for testing.
 It's better to provide a service to do so (that does not load the model each time).

+> [!CAUTION]
+> The current results are incorrect — I’m just using this repository for learning purposes.

 ## Getting Models

 You can download ONNX embedding models from Hugging Face using the `huggingface-cli` tool.